vbhat1976/terraform-workshop/exercises/07/README.md

-# Error Handling, Troubleshooting
+# Exercise #7: Error Handling, Troubleshooting

 We'll take some time to look at what the different types of errors we discussed look like.
 In each part of this exercise you'll get a feel for some common error scenarios and how to fix or address them.

 ### Process Errors

-So, as mentioned, process errors really about just something wrong happening when running terraform, either in the way you did it, or due to other factors.
+So, as mentioned, process errors are really about just something problematic in way that terraform is being run.
 So, what happens when you run `apply` before `init`?
 Let's run apply here before init:

 ```bash
 terraform apply